SQLDroid/SQLDroid/README.md

 SQLDroid is a JDBC driver for Android's sqlite database (android.database.sqlite.SQLiteDatabase) originally conceived by Kristian Lein-Mathisen.
 See http://sqldroid.org/.

 SQLDroid lets you access your app's database through JDBC.
-Android ships with the necessary interfaces needed to use JDBC drivers, but it does not officially ship with a driver for its build-in SQLite database engine.
+Android ships with the necessary interfaces needed to use JDBC drivers, but it does not officially ship with a driver for its built-in SQLite database engine.

 When porting code from other projects, you can conveniently replace the JDBC url to jdbc:sqldroid to access an SQLite database on Android.